What Is a Survival Bracelet and Why Do You Need One?

 Credit: Envato Elements/ Aeril001

-If you know how to tie knots with your survival bracelet, it will become 10 times handier.
-Start with the fisherman's knot, the half-hitch, prusik knot, conventional clove, and trucker's hitch.
-You'll be astonished at how different survival knots can help you get out of tricky circumstances or even save a life once you get the knack of knot-tying.
+Learning to tie knots with your survival bracelet can be incredibly helpful.
+Start with knots like the fisherman's knot, half-hitch, prusik knot, conventional clove hitch, and trucker's hitch.
+Knowing these knots can get you out of tricky situations or even save a life.

 7) Peace of Mind